-Black Artist’s Networks in Dialogue announces funding for gallery renovation
+Black Artists’ Network In Dialogue announces funding for gallery renovation

 Toronto, ON - Black Artists’ Networks in Dialogue (BAND) formally announces financial support for capital improvements to the BAND Gallery and Cultural Centre in Parkdale.
 The design of the new gallery is being led by architect Dami Akinbode of Diamond Schmitt.